 Why Natural Mattresses and Tatami Mats Sometimes Smell at First

-Natural bedding can be one of the cleanest, most comfortable ways to sleep, but it can also surprise people during the first days after delivery.
+Natural mattresses and bedding can be one of the cleanest, most comfortable ways to sleep, but they can also surprise people during the first days after delivery.
 A common theme in customer feedback is the contrast between expectations and reality: some shoppers describe a strong “new” odor lingering for a week or more, while others are relieved to find “no unpleasant smells at all.”

 The truth is that natural materials have natural aromas, and those aromas can be intensified by compression, plastic wrapping, shipping conditions, and room humidity.
 In most cases, the smell is temporary and fades with ventilation.
 In a smaller set of cases, the odor points to moisture exposure and needs attention.